vonsbuffet/vousbuffet/README.md

 Start by exploring the header files of each ViB.
 (VBC'c is the most complicated because it ties everything together.
 Try starting with a ViB in the Cpu directory?)

-(Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) If you explore the header files you will see a class (which is the ViB) and each class declares the 4 functions.
+(Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce) You will see a class (the "ViB") and each class declares the 4 functions, where member vairables are assigned.

-Member variables are assigned via these functions.

 The Source files define the 4 functions for the class.